tnichols217/notes/APArt/Piece Descriptions.md

 ## Processes
 1. Researched qualities of guitars by surveying others on how much distortion before uncognizability
-2. Experimented on scul of bark through an iterative sculpting process, refining and improving methods I know
+2. Experimented on sculpting bark through iterative processes, refining and improving methods I've used

 Height: